DIRDEM

 A system of direct democracy compensates for the tendency towards the development of two dominant parties - or groups of parties - that take turns in power.
 As every major decision would have to be approved by the electorate the influence of the established political party machines would be reduced and balanced.

-Today's news that Labour MPs will be under a three-line whip to support the Government's all--or-nothing strategy for a super casino in Manchester demonstrates how urgent the introduction of direct democracy has become.
 The present system of parliamentary 'democracy' has degenerated into an elective dictatorship that makes a mockery of the separation of powers.

 Giving the voters the last word in any decision will be an essential safeguard against the abuse of powers by any party that holds a majority in Parliament.
 At the same time we should not forget to reform the present political system that links the formation of government to a majority in parliament (which should supervise and control government not just be herded into cowardly submission).